CIA activities in Iran: Plotting The Coup

-A notable, effective cause for public unease with Mossadeq's leadership was the letter that President Eisenhower sent him in response to his call to the U.S. for economic aid, due to not agreeing to the British oil deal.
+A notable, effective cause for public unease with Mosaddegh's leadership was the letter that President Eisenhower sent him in response to his call to the U.S. for economic aid, due to not agreeing to the British oil deal.
 Eisenhower writes "The failure of Iran and of the United Kingdom to reach an agreement with regard to compensation has handicapped the Government of the United States in its efforts to help Iran."
-According to CIA reports, this succeeded in weaking Mossadeq's position, and turned the media, the Parliament, and the populace against him.
-The CIA also increased their propaganda campaign to link Mossadeq to the Communists.
-In an attempt for a second coup, the CIA began to bribe the army and police officials.
-In order for Zahedi to receive the financial assistance he badly needed, the CIA made 5 million dollars available within two days of Zahedi's assumption of power.
-After several attempts and over 7 million dollars were spent, operations to overthrow Mossadeq were completed.
-Zahedi immediately implemented martial law and began executing nationalist leaders.
-Mossadeq was spared from execution by serving 3 years in solitary confinement and after he remained on house arrest until his death.
+According to CIA reports, this succeeded in weakening Mosaddegh's position and turned the media, the Parliament, and the populace against him.
+The CIA also increased their propaganda campaign to link Mosaddegh to communists, with Kermit Roosevelt paying a group of people to act as a mob supporting the Tudeh party and Mosaddegh, rioting in Tehran.
+This was done after the first failed coup attempt and used the rising tensions following the aftermath to create unrest to support the second attempt.
+In an attempt at a second coup, the CIA began to bribe the army and police officials.
+For Zahedi to receive the financial assistance he badly needed, the CIA made 5 million dollars available within two days of Zahedi's assumption of power.
+After several attempts and over 7 million dollars were spent, operations to overthrow Mosaddegh were completed Zahedi immediately implemented martial law and began executing nationalist leaders.
+Zahedi had accomplished this by coming out of hiding from the U.S. Embassy and immediately drove to the nearest radio station to publicly announce his takeover.
+This ensued with the Imperial Guards launching the assault on Mosaddegh's house with tanks, artillery, and bazookas.
+Mosaddegh again had fled over the back wall of his house, escaping death again.
+Mosaddegh was spared from execution by serving 3 years in solitary confinement and after he remained on house arrest until his death.
 The Coup in Iran was the CIA's first successful coup operation.
-Mossadeq was removed from power and Iran oil shares were split amongst the British, French, and United States for a 25-year agreement in which Iran would earn 50% of the oil profits.
+Mosaddegh was removed from power and Iran's oil shares were split amongst the British, French, and United States for a 25-year agreement in which Iran would earn 50% of the oil profits.
 Britain earned 40% of the oil shares, the Dutch Oil Company, Shell received 14%, French CFP received 6%, and the United States received the remaining 40%.
-By 1953, the U.S. installed a pro-U.S. dictator, Shah Mohammad Reza Pahlavi.
-Over the next decades the Shah increased the economic strength of Iran but he also repressed political dissent.
-He accomplished this through the use of a secret police force known as the SAVAK, which he had help in creating via the CIA and Mossad.
-The Shah was accused by many as trying to get rid of Islam, despite the fact that the country's population was over 90% Muslim.
+Quickly following the removal of Mosaddegh in 1953, the U.S. installed a pro-U.S. dictator, Shah Mohammad Reza Pahlavi.
+Over the next decades, the Shah increased the economic strength of Iran but he also repressed political dissent.
+He accomplished this through the use of a secret police force known as the SAVAK, which was created with the support of the CIA and Mossad.
+The Shah was accused by many of trying to get rid of Islam, even though the country's population was over 90% Muslim.
 This eventually led to the rise of political Islam in Iran.
-In a speech on March 17, 2000, before the American Iranian Council on the relaxation of U.S. sanctions against Iran, Secretary of State Madeleine Albright said: "In 1953, the United States played a significant role in orchestrating the overthrow of Iran's popular prime minister, Mohammed Mossadegh.
-Further proof of the United States involvement was announced on March 19, 2013, the 60th anniversary of the overthrow, when the National Security Service posted recently declassified documents that the CIA had on the coup.
-Although previous to this the CIA claimed that all the documents about 1953 were destroyed or lost in the 1960s because of lack of storage space.
+In a speech on March 17, 2000, before the American Iranian Council on the relaxation of U.S. sanctions against Iran, Secretary of State Madeleine Albright said: "In 1953, the United States played a significant role in orchestrating the overthrow of Iran's popular prime minister, Mohammed Mosaddegh.
+As the CIA's first successful coup, Operation Ajax left Iran with a resentment for the U.S. that would lead directly to conflicts such as the Iran hostage crisis.
+The aftershocks of these events continue to influence Iran's political and cultural landscape today.